amirhnajafiz/graphhub/app/docs/System Security/2_vm.md

 - Limit further using linux capabilities.
 - Use seccomp-bpf to limit system calls that can be made by processes within the container.
 - Avoid using untrusted software.

+## Notes and Comments

+- __Fault isolation__ means that a fault occurring in one module will not corrupt a different module.
+Operating systems use hardware features (such as page tables or segmentation harware) to realize fault isolation between user processes.